uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

 \subsection{Comparison with Other Tools}

-In this section we compare our tool, uiCA, with several previous tools on all major Intel Core microarchitecture generations that were released in the last ten years, from Sandy Bridge (released in 2011) to Tiger Lake (released in 2020).
+In this section we compare our tool, \uiCA, with several previous tools on all major Intel Core microarchitecture generations that were released in the last ten years, from Sandy Bridge (released in 2011) to Rocket Lake (released in 2021).

 We use IACA~\cite{iacaGuide} in versions 2.3 and 3.0; version 3.0 does not support the older microarchitectures, and we noticed that IACA 2.3 tends to provide more accurate predictions.
 For llvm-mca, we use version 10.0.0; for the microarchitectures that are supported by DiffTune, we additionally also evaluate llvm-mca in version 8.0.1, as DiffTune is based on this version.
 We use DiffTune~\cite{Renda20} at commit 9992f69 with the models from the paper, which are provided at\footnote{https://github.com/ithemal/DiffTune/issues/1}.
-We use Ithemal at commit 47a5734 with the retrained models from the BHive paper\footnote{https://github.com/ithemal/Ithemal-models/tree/master/bhive}.
+We use Ithemal at commit 47a5734 with the retrained models from the BHive paper.
 For CQA, we use version 2.13.2.
-We use OSACA at commit 63563ec; we do not use the latest released version of OSACA, as we found several bugs in this version that we reported and that were since fixed by the authors.
-In cases in which a tool crashes or does not return a result within a timeout of one hour, we consider the throughput prediction to be $0$.\looseness=-1
+We use OSACA at commit 63563ec; we do not use the latest released version of OSACA, as we found several bugs in this version that we reported and that were since fixed by the authors in the version we use.
+In cases in which a tool crashes or does not return a result within a timeout of one hour, we consider the throughput prediction to be $0$.

-To compare the different tools, we use the same metrics that were used in ~\cite{Chen19, Renda20}: \begin{compactitem} \item The mean absolute percentage error (MAPE) of the predictions relative to the measurements. \item Kendall's Tau coefficient~\cite{Kendall38}, which is a measure for how well the pairwise ordering is preserved.
-As argued by Chen et al.~\cite{Chen19}, Kendall's Tau coefficient can be more useful than the MAPE for example for compiler optimizations, where the relative ordering of different candidate programs is more important than their absolute execution times. \end{compactitem}
+To compare the different tools, we use the same metrics that were used in ~\cite{Chen19, Renda20}: \begin{itemize} \item The mean absolute percentage error (MAPE) of the predictions relative to the measurements, which is defined as follows.
+Let $B$ be a set of pairs $(m, p)$ such that $m$ is the measured throughput of a benchmark, and $p$ is the predicted throughput.
+Then \item Kendall's tau coefficient~\cite{Kendall38}, which is a measure for how well the pairwise ordering is preserved.
+As argued by Chen et al.~\cite{Chen19}, Kendall's tau coefficient can be more useful than the MAPE for example for compiler optimizations, where the relative ordering of different candidate programs is more important than their absolute execution times. \end{itemize}